Sahiljit/LetsReviewTech/README.md

 This is Full Stack  application made using **MERN Stack**.
 The **Idea** was to build a platform where users can review a Tech Product.
 Do watch [the Demo](https://www.youtube.com/watch?v=dNBVHuGEX3g).

+NOTE:- Filter by Tags functionality was added afterwards (as shown in 1st Screenshot)

 <br/>